slack-samples/deno-github-functions/README.md

 $ slack trigger create --trigger-def triggers/create_new_issue_shortcut.ts
 ```

-Go ahead and post the resulting shortcut URL to a channel or add it as a
+Go ahead and post the resulting Shortcut URL to a channel or add it as a
 bookmark!
-You can try clicking it too, but this link has no magic until your
+You can try clicking it, too, but this link has no magic until your app
-app is ran or deployed.
+is run or deployed.

 ## Running Your Project Locally